mchen14/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons.
+2. AddressBook shows a list of persons.
+3. User requests to rename a specific tag which an arbitrary number of people in the list contain.
+4. AddressBook confirms with user.
+5. AddressBook renames the tag for every person who has the tag. <br>
+Use case ends.

+**Extensions**

+3a.
+No one has the tag (but the tag is in the master tag list).

+> 3a1.
+AddressBook renames the tag in the master tag list.

+3b.
+The tag is invalid

+> 3b1.
+AddressBook shows an error message <br>
+Use case resumes at step 2.

 ## Appendix C : Non Functional Requirements